openvinotoolkit/openvino/inference-engine/ie_bridges/c/samples/object_detection_sample_ssd/README.md

       -l "<absolute_path>"  Required for CPU plugin custom layers.
 Absolute path to a shared library with the kernels implementations.
           Or
       -c "<absolute_path>"  Required for GPU, MYRIAD, HDDL custom kernels.
 Absolute path to the .xml file with the kernels descriptions.
     -d "<device>"           Optional.
-Specify the target device to infer on (the list of available devices is shown below).
+Specify the target device to infer.
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 Sample will look for a suitable plugin for device specified
     -g                      Path to the configuration file.
 Default value: "config".
 ```